|

 - Uncomfortable conversations: The holidays are full of conversations with distant family and rarely seen friends.
 Unfortunately, many of these conversations will revolve around contentious topics, like religion, politics and current events, which can make some people stressed and unhappy.

 However, these common causes of holiday blues don’t mean the winter season is doomed to depression.
-There are several steps you can take to ensure the months to come are happy, not hellish.
+There are several steps you can take to manage holiday stress and ensure the months to come are happy, not hellish.
 These include:

 - Saying no when necessary, whether that means canceling plans or turning down another drink